MofaggolHoshen/think-through/CsharpKnowledge.md

 On the other hand, if property is not nullable value type always be 0 in API, json serializer do it outof the box.

-## Copy File to Specific Directory Using Copy Task in csproj
+## Copy File (External Package XML Doc) to Specific Directory Using Copy Task in csproj

 ```XML
   <Target Name="CopyDocumentationFiles" BeforeTargets="Build">